Synix4Life/Snake/README.md

 make clean
 ```

 ### Requirements

 This program can use OpenMP to multithread.

-Therefore, it should be installed on youre system.
+Therefore, it should be installed on your system.
 However, you can also play this game sequential (default).

 ---

 ### Known Bugs

 1. apple\_pos() somtimes delivers useless positions
-2. Drawing on collision partially incorrect (on wall & snake collision)
+2. Going out of bounds and then changing direction produces an incorrect drawing

 ### Changelog